 As with the care requirements, the problems and fixes I give below also apply to all aloe plants.
 This includes aloe vera.

-Why is aloe plant turning yellow
+4 Reasons why your aloe plant is turning yellow

 A yellowing of aloe leaves is a very common occurrence and a concern for many aloe houseplant owners.
 What is the cause of this effect and what can you do to fix it?
 Let’s look at that now.